 - 1 tbsp cloves

-- 2 tbsp Chinese cinnamon (cassia bark), broken into smaller pieces
+- 2 tbsp Chinese cinnamon (cassia), broken into pieces

 Step-by-Step Guide to Toasting and Grinding Your Blend